lw7360/challenge-framework/README.md

 #2.
 Browser Support.

 I tested Firefox, Chrome, and Safari on my own Mac Book Pro, and everything seemed to work fine.
-I used BrowserStack to test IE, and it also seemed to be in working condition.
+I used BrowserStack to test IE, and everything still seemed to be in working order.

 #3.
 API.

+Set Whitelist requirements with...

+    challenge.whitelist = {
+      // Requirement : Description,
+      "ForStatement" : "Use a for loop",
+      "VariableDeclaration" : "Declare a variable"
+    }

+You can set Blacklist requirements similarly with...

+    challenge.blacklist = {
+      // Requirement : Description,
+      "WhileStatement" : "Don't use a while loop"
+    }
+Setting Structure requirements are a little bit different...

+    challenge.struct = {
+      // Description : {Structure : null}
+      "'for loop' and inside of it 'if statement'." : {
+        "ForStatement" : {
+          "IfStatement" : null
+        }
+      }
+    };

 #4.
 Text editor
 I used Ace.
 It's very pretty.